Editor's note: This article originally appears on PingWest's Chinese edition. Content has been modified for clarity.

 "The amount of sewage treatment when they ground broke the factory is completely different from what we have now," said Liu Zhuoli, a worker at one sewage treatment post who started working there 3 months after the factory completed construction.
 Instead of keeping the sewage in check, he found out that he's continuously working extra hours as production volume increased drastically.
 One of his superiors told him one night, "we are outputting 3 times the amount of normal sewage today.
 Handling that would be your own problem.
 I expect the sewage discharge to meet the environmental standards."

-Liu, who was paid only as an operator, was in distress instead of a sewage system engineer.
+Liu, who was paid only as an operator, instead of a sewage system engineer, was in distress.
 The superior brought everyone in his department into the office.
 It sat there from 5PM through 11PM to "work out a solution," which eventually did not emerge since there wasn't really a possible solution to begin with.

 Back in his last gig, Liu recalls, superiors would bring workers snacks and say nice things like "everybody did a good job today" to them, while senior engineers would even cook dumplings and share them with juniors.
 Tesla's Shanghai factory doesn't have dumplings.
 It doesn't even have snacks made available to workers.
 There was, however, extra boxed meals for employees who work shifts after 8:30PM, which soon downgraded to instant noodle, and eventually packaged bread that was easy to store.
 Many of whom used to the cuisines worldwide while working for other foreign-owned factories found themselves suffering from gastro reflux caused by chain-eating instant noodle, and their requests for more staple food such as steam bread declined, and even receiving expired packaged bread.